slimphp/Slim-Website/docs/start/upgrade.md

 Flash messages are no longer a part of the Slim v3 core but instead have been moved to seperate [Slim Flash](/docs/features/flash.html) package.

 # Cookies
-In v3.0 cookies has been removed from core and moved to a separate component.
-See (https://github.com/slimphp/Slim-Http-Cookies)
+In v3.0 cookies has been removed from core.
+See [FIG Cookies](https://github.com/dflydev/dflydev-fig-cookies) for a PSR-7 compatible cookie component.

 # Removal of Crypto
 In v3.0 we have removed the dependency for crypto in core.

-# PHP Version
-Slim v3.0 requires PHP 5.5+

 # New Router
-Slim now utilizes a new, more powerful router ( https://github.com/nikic/FastRoute )!
+Slim now utilizes [FastRoute](https://github.com/nikic/FastRoute), a new, more powerful router!

+This means that the specification of route patterns has changed with named parameters now in braces and square brackets used for optional segments:

+{% highlight php %}
+// named parameter:
+$app->get(/hello/{name}, /*...*/);

+// optional segment:
+$app->get(/news[/{year}], /*...*/);
+{% endhighlight %}

 # Route Middleware
 The syntax for adding route middleware has changed slightly.